 You may enter a program if your doctor states that you have a terminal illness and that death can be expected in 6 months or less.
 You can stay in hospice beyond that time if your doctor and the team decide you still have only a short time to live.

 Hospice is for family members, too.
-It offers counseling and often help with practical things such as cleaning house and shopping.
+It offers counseling and often help with practical things such as cleaning the house and shopping.

-What is also often overlooked is that hospice isn’t always a permanent choice.
+Also often overlooked is that hospice isn’t always a permanent choice.
 For example, if your kidneys are failing, you might choose the hospice program rather than continuing with dialysis.
 But you can still change your mind, stop hospice care, and start back on treatments.
 Other people may get better unexpectedly and quit the service with the option of returning later.